-Eating extra virgin olive oil as part of a balanced diet may help prevent or delay the onset of diabetes.
-And although we’re constantly bombarded with the benefits of eating a low-fat diet we shouldn’t forget about the healthy fats that are essential for overall good health.
-The monounsaturated and polyunsaturated fats in olive oil can actually reduce the risk of diabetes by half.
-As inflammation is believed to be the underlying cause of diabetes, the anti-inflammatory agent in olive oil goes into battle for our bodies.
-Coat your roasted veggies in olive oil and sprinkle them with some sea salt and thyme when you take them out of the oven for a delicious taste and yummy texture.
+Eating extra virgin olive oil as a part of your balanced diet may help prevent or delay the onset of diabetes.
+Many ads and promotions try to convince viewers that eating low-fat is the best approach.
+However, people should not forget about the healthy fats that are essential for overall good health.
+Some of the fats in olive oil can reduce the risk of developing diabetes almost by half.
+An anti-inflammatory agent in olive oil fights the specific inflammation that is the underlying cause of diabetes.
+Coat your roasted veggies in olive oil and sprinkle them with some sea salt and thyme.
+When you take them out of the oven, you’ll enjoy a delicious taste and yummy texture.